-Grey Knights - Part Four - Land Raider Redeemer
+Grey Knights - Part Four - Land Raider Banisher

 This is perhaps the final part of the series covering the creation of a small Grey Knights army until the release of a new Codex and/or new models.
 You can catch up on Part OnePart Two & Part Three by following these links.Grey Knight Land Raider Redeemer Vortimer Pattern

-In Part Four, I had bought myself a Grey Knights Landraider Redeemer from Forgeworld.
+In Part Four, I had bought myself a Grey Knights Landraider Banisher from Forgeworld.
 This is also referred to as a 'Vortimer Pattern' Land Raider.
-This vehicle carries 12 power-armoured marines, or 6 Terminator-armoured knights and is armed with twin linked Psycannons and two Flamestorm Incinerators and would be perfect for racing up the centre of the battle field, weathering fire as it went or Gating to unleash it's incinerators and spilling forth the Terminator contents to secure an objective.
+This vehicle carries 12 power-armoured marines, or 6 Terminator-armoured knights and is armed with twin linked Psycannons and two Heavy Incinerators (and a Multi-melta & Stormbolter!) and would be perfect for racing up the centre of the battle field, weathering fire as it went or Gating to unleash it's incinerators and spilling forth the Terminator contents to secure an objective.

 Since building a Leman Russ and a Rhino way back in the late 1980s, this was my first tank/vehicle I've built, and to tell you the truth I was quite nervous, especially when I realised the instructions supplied just covered the main tank and not the extra Grey Knight (GK) pieces that Forgeworld (FW) bundle in.
 Furthermore, I had held out from building it until a pintle mounted multi-melta arrived from a parts vendor.